WestDRI/wgpages/content/stencil.md

 \end{cases}
 $$

-Let's take a look at the code!
+Let's take a look at the code in `acoustic3D.jl`!

 To run it: